What Are I1 Clarity Diamonds and Should You Buy Them? – An Expert Guide About I1 Clarity in 2022

 I1 Diamonds and Shapes

-Inclusions are well-hidden by diamond shapes such as the Oval Cut & Cushion or Crescent.
-To find an eye-clean I1 diamond, you would need to sift through hundreds of diamonds.
+Inclusions are well-hidden by diamond shapes such as the oval cut & cushion or crescent.
+To find an eye-clean I1 lab diamond, you would need to sift through hundreds of diamonds.
 The inclusions may be less obvious or perhaps hidden by the ring setting if they are dispersed throughout the diamond.

 The Value of An I1 Diamond

 I1 diamond is the one for you if you’re on a tight budget.
-The price increases as one move up the diamond clarity chart.
+The price increases as one moves up the diamond clarity chart.
 You can make an informed decision by understanding how the diamond’s clarity affects cost.
-Prices for diamonds can vary by 15 to 25% when moving up or down the clarity scale grade, and by 5 to 15% within the same scale grade.
+Prices for diamonds can vary by 15 to 25% when moving up or down the clarity scale grade and by 5 to 15% within the same scale grade.

 The main benefit of stones that lie in this grade category is that the I1 diamond price really makes “spend less for a big buy” appear true.
 When compared to gem grades, I1 clarity diamonds sell at huge discounts.
 Be wary of this temptation, though, and choose your diamonds after a detailed evaluation.